niermann/holoaverage/docs/parameters.rst

     (and averaged) empty hologram.
 This normalizes the object holograms in amplitude in phase.
 However, if the reconstructed empty hologram contains regions, where the amplitude is very small, the normalization will cause artifacts.
 Such cases typically occur when the interference region, does not cover the whole image.
-    When this parameter is ``false`` only the phases of the reconstructed holograms are normalized.
+    When this parameter is ``true``, only the phases of the reconstructed holograms are normalized.

 .. _param-output: